epibayes/epibayes.github.io/README.md

         - **index:** associated with each unique hexagon on the map
         - **POP:** the population count for that hexagon
         - **hex:** either 10 or 20 based on the hex size in kilometers
-- `timeline.csv` - used to create and place the milestone labels on the timeline, as well as to create the tooltips that show up when hovering over the milestone labels
+- `timeline.csv` - used to create and place the milestone labels on the timeline, as well as to create the tooltips that show up when hovering over the milestone labels; is updated occasionally with notable COVID-19-related events with a focus on events that happen in Michigan
     - Has the following attributes:
         - **date:** a `m/dd/yy` format date associated with the milestone
         - **y2:** the top `y` position that determines how long the line from the milestone to the bar graph section for that date is. `timeline.js` performs some math on this number (check starting from around line 100 in `timeline.js`)